oussama123-ai/Sentiment_Analysis/README.md

 if you want you can change the command line try :

 python predict.py but you should specified the text_path model_path
-in the code
+in the code .

-## Challenge :
+## Training :

-we will work on facilitating the process of use soon , by programming a digital interface through which it is possible to obtain results for analyzing people's speech in a fast and sophisticated manner .
+Training is done in `Sentiment_Analysis.ipynb` notebook.
+The trained model will be saved to `models/classifier_model/finbert-sentiment`.
+You can find the training parameters in the notebook.